 Although crowds at the Women's March seemed a little thinner this year, many participants were wearing the same pink caps, waving the same homemade signs, and chanting the same tired slogans as they ...
 Read More about 5 Things Radical Feminists Got (Almost) Right

-When my husband and I first moved to East Texas 20 years ago, we were part of a vibrant and growing community at our church called the Young Families Class.
-We forged many close and lasting ...
+Need some good news about marriage?
+Listen to this: When my husband and I first moved to East Texas 20 years ago, we were part of a vibrant and growing community at our church called the Young ...
 Read More about The Good News about Marriage

 As December was drawing to a close, I felt more and more impressed that I need to devote the New Year to sincere, fervent, and continued prayer.
 So when my friend shared with me the following passage ...
 Read More about My New Year’s Resolution: Continue in Prayer